chevere/xr-docs/developer/api.md

 `GET /pauses/{id}`

 If a pause exists it means that execution is paused for the given id.
-The helper which called `xri()->pause()` should sleep while the pause exists.
-If the contents are `{"stop":false}` the id is paused, if contents are `{"stop":true}` the id is stopped.
+The helper which called `xri()->pause()` should sleep/wait while the pause exists.
+If pause contents are `{"stop":false}` the id is paused, if contents are `{"stop":true}` the id is stopped.

 ```sh
 curl --fail -X GET \